Rammus Build Guide by Frillen

 "The learning curve is steep..."

 Yeah, about that...
 League is a highly competitive and very complex game.
-We currently have 148 champions and more than 100.000 top 2% players worldwide, who mostly specialize in one or a few champions or roles.
+We have more than 150 champions and more than 100.000 top 2% players worldwide, who mostly specialize in one or a few champions or roles.
 If you try to learn more roles and many champions at the same time you will possibly get a more general game knowledge, but progress will be slower.
 New players are racing the veterans, who have years of head start, so you might wanna take a short cut.
 The fastest way to improve is to stick with one role and a few champions.

 One of the best ways to master a new champion – next to playing the champion of course – is to watch challenger replays and imitate the best players playstyle.
 From here you can start adding your own creativity as you expand your knowledge and experience.
 Learning from others will save us countless hours.